talkowski-lab/rCNV2/data_curation/CNV/README.md

 Some datasets required manual curation prior to inclusion.
 Where necessary, these steps are enumerated below:

  * **SSC**: CNVs were filtered on pCNV ≤ 10<sup>-9</sup>, per recommendation of the authors.
- * **UKBB**: CNVs were filtered on quality score ≥ 20.
+ * **UKBB**: CNVs were filtered on quality score ≥ 25 and CNV size ≥ 25kb.
- * **CHOP**: CNVs were filtered on quality score ≥ 20 and CNV size ≥ 25kb while requiring at least 10 SNPs per CNV.
-After CNV filtering, samples with `LRR_SD` < 0.35 or >100 calls were excluded as outliers, as well as samples genotyped on arrays with < 175k SNP probes.
+ * **CHOP**: CNVs were filtered on quality score ≥ 30 and CNV size ≥ 25kb while requiring at least 10 SNPs per CNV.
+After CNV filtering, samples with `LRR_SD` < 0.25 or >30 calls were excluded as outliers, as well as samples genotyped on arrays with < 175k SNP probes.

 ### Raw CNV callset properties